 Wednesday 6-7pm Adults and children

 Saturday 9.30-10.30am Advanced students

-Northumbria University Kendo club run a session here at Benfield on a Wednesday evening 8.00pm-9.00pm.
+Northumbria University Kendo club run a session here at Benfield on a Monday 7.45-9.00pm and Wednesday 8.00-9.00pm.
 The session is open to all levels of ability, participants must be 18 years old or above to attend.

 Kendo is the art of Japanese sword fighting.
 Kendo improves speed, strength, reflexes, stamina and concentration.
 It also encourages self-awareness whilst being enjoyable at the same time.

 Newcastle Aikido Classes are ideal for both beginners and advanced students alike.
 The classes cover basic techniques and attacks.
 Students are taught how to take ukemi (break falls) and other important aspects particular to aikido, such as shikko (knee-walking).

 There is no competition in aikido.
 A students’ development is a personal journey in which they learn to explore their boundaries at their own pace.
 After the teacher has demonstrated a technique, students practice in pairs exploring the technique from the point of view of both attacker and defender.
 As the defender one learns to redirect an aggressors’ energy, primarily through circular movements, in order to harmonize and disperse it.
 As the attacker you will learn to protect yourself and fall safely while simultaneously allowing your partner to apply their technique more faithfully.
 For your first time on the mat, wear loose, comfortable clothing, such as tracksuit bottoms and t-shirt.
 No special footwear is necessary; training is always barefoot.